simonskayi/simonskayi/README.md

 # BeQuote
  ### Technologies : Kotlin, XML, Android SDK, Firebase Realtime Database
- Discover the power of inspiration with BeQuote, a dynamic Quotes Application for Android, leveraging the Firebase Realtime Database.
+ Discover the power of inspiration with BeQuote, a dynamic quotes application for Android, leveraging the Firebase Realtime Database.
 Immerse yourself in a curated collection of quotes by renowned personalities spanning encouraging messages positive life lessons, and profound words of wisdom.
 Share these pearls of inspiration with your friends and family, fostering moments of reflection and motivation.
-The App is meticulously designed to uplift and ignite the spirit, offering a reservoir of carefully chosen quotes to inspire and enrich your journey.
 Elevate your daily conversations with the wisdom encapsulated in our app, and let the positive vibes flow.
 (Find the source code from my git repository below)
   <p align="center">
   <img src="https://user-images.githubusercontent.com/70524242/199437588-a6b591bb-cf25-495e-a8fb-fded2e28c80d.png" width="200">
   <img src="https://user-images.githubusercontent.com/70524242/199437785-d62b88ac-81c4-42c2-be33-3b9c7f11d202.png" width="200">